Torchlight II: Gameplay

 Like the original Torchlight, Torchlight II features randomly generated dungeons for the player to explore, and numerous types of monsters to fight for experience and loot.
 Torchlight II maintains the same basic gameplay as its predecessor, but features overland areas with multiple hub towns, and a longer campaign.
 Other new features include time of day cycles, weather effects, and a redesigned user interface.
 Also unlike the first game, some weapons and armor can only be used by certain classes, as opposed to all of them.
 With the ability to pursue different unique builds and customize the almost unlimited number of spells, gear, and weapons it leads to intricate fights.
 The exploration is wide and vast with large quantities of different landscapes.
 You can make combinations of gear that support your class abilities or choose to try to make tricky strategies to outplay your enemies.
 Players are able to customize character appearance with choice of sex, face, hair style and hair color.
 Additionally, several elements from the first game return, such as pets (but now with expanded options and basic customization available) and fishing.
 A retirement system was originally planned, similar or identical to the one in the first game, but was replaced with the current New Game Plus mode.

 The game features four playable character classes.
 Each class has 3 skill trees to choose from which enable customization within each class.
 The three classes from the original Torchlight do not return as playable characters, and are instead presented in the game world as NPCs.

-Classes

-Engineer: The Engineer (formerly known as the Railman) is a heavy melee fighter who uses ember-powered steampunk technology.

-Outlander: The Outlander is a wandering nomad who uses ranged weapons and "low magic".
-Skill Trees: Warfare, Lore, Sigil.

-Berserker: The Berserker uses quick attacks and animal-themed special powers,

-Embermage: The Embermage is a highly trained spell-casting class with elemental attacks.